tuanpmt/esp_mqtt/README.md

 # Usage
 In the user directory there is the main program that serves as a stand-alone MQTT broker, client and bridge.
 The program starts with the following default configuration:

-- ssid: ssid, password: password
 - ap_ssid: MyAP, ap_password: none, ap_on: 1, ap_open: 1
 - network: 192.168.4.0/24

-This means it connects to the internet via AP ssid,password and offers an open AP with ap_ssid MyAP.
+This means it starts an open AP with ap_ssid MyAP.
 This default can be changed in the file user_config.h.
 The default can be overwritten and persistenly saved to flash by using a console interface.
 This console is available either via the serial port at 115200 baud or via tcp port 7777 (e.g. "telnet 192.168.4.1 7777" from a connected STA).
+It does not yet try to automatically re-connect to an uplink AP (as it does not know a valid ssid or password).

 Use the following commands for an initial setup: